Boise and Ada County Salvation Army assistance programs.

 A local Ada County Family Shelter is located in Nampa Idaho.
 The center provides both emergency housing units and more short term transitional housing for women with children, single parents, and even intact families.
 The shelter serves low income families and individuals that are homeless with no or just low income.

 Salvation Army clients can may remain in the shelter/emergency housing program up to 90 days and the transitional housing units for as long as two years.
 In addition to the housing, social workers and others will provide services such as education, comprehensive case management, transportation assistance, counseling, education on managing savings accounts, three meals per day, access to laundry facilities, personal necessities, and much more.

 Any emergency assistance, especially financial, depends on funding and donations.
 Qualifications need to be met by applicants as well.
+They also operate low cost thrift or Family stores that sell items to the needy and general public.
 The programs are run from the following Salvation Army centers.

 - Boise center is at 4308 W State Street.
 Call (208) 343-5429